Storyals Storyals Logo

 2. Use different profile pictures

 In a traditional workplace, people go into an office, work on the office computer and then go home and tend to personal matters on a personal device.
 In the digital workplace, the line between your personal space and work is blurred.
-Many organizations have a “Bring Your Own Device” (BYOD) policy – which means that you use can use your device of choice for work.
+Many organizations have a “Bring Your Own Device” (BYOD) policy – which means that you can use your device of choice for work.
 Numerous applications (like Outlook for instance) support the use of multiple accounts.
 This means that you can work on one device, and easily switch between your professional and your personal accounts.

 To easier differentiate between your accounts, I recommend that you use two separate profile pictures.
 This way, you can quickly see which account you are currently using, which helps eliminate mistakes.